If you’re looking for the best lenses for the Nikon D750, it’s probably safe to assume that you already know what a powerful camera this is.

 And here’s an added bonus:

-The 105mm focal length is great for portraiture and it has super silky smooth bokeh (rivaling even the bokeh of the cream machine 85mm).
-So not only do you get a great macro lens, you also get great portrait performance as well.
+The 105mm focal length is great for portraiture and it has super silky smooth bokeh (rivaling even the bokeh of the 85mm f/1.4).
+So not only do you get a great macro lens, but you also get great portrait performance as well.

 The Nikon 58mm f/1.4G is expensive and to be honest, not all that sharp, especially shot wide open.